Low Fidelity Visuo-Tactile Pretraining Improves Vision-Only Manipulation Performance: CONCLUSION

 These relative performance improvements used $\sim$ 100 expert demonstrations and low computational intensity imitation learning methods.
-This suggests tactile pretraining can be another tool for improving manipulation performance on difficult tactile-rich tasks with efficient computational methods.
-Other work in IL has attempted to dramatically reduce the number of demonstrations necessary for an agent to imitate an action \cite{parakh2023lifelong} and one can imagine tactile pretraining as a way to further improve IL's efficiency on tactile-rich tasks.
+This suggests tactile pre-training can be another tool for improving manipulation performance on difficult tactile-rich tasks with efficient computational methods.
+Other work in IL has attempted to dramatically reduce the number of demonstrations necessary for an agent to imitate an action \cite{parakh2023lifelong, george2023one, george2023minimizing} and one can imagine tactile pre-training as a way to further improve IL's efficiency on tactile-rich tasks.

-Future work could explore adding on to the imitation learning pipeline proposed here.
-In addition to freezing the tactile encoder after pretraining, we may also explore encoding the tactile image in a latent space to improve tactile performance at inference.
-A latent vector produced by an autoencoder could be used as the tactile observation rather than the image of the bead sac directly.
-Tracking and masking out the image of the tactile sensor could allow any gripper finger used in deployment, improving utility of the vision-only agent.
-Finally, the benefit of freezing the encoder together with the pretraining approach implies a way to pretrain an encoder on a large, diverse dataset and use this to inform downstream tactile manipulation tasks, with only vision used at execution.
+Future work could explore adding to the imitation learning pipeline proposed here.
+Currently, though the tactile sensor is not active during inference, it still needs to be physically attached to the end-effector to maintain consistent visual observations.
+Tracking and masking out the image of the tactile sensor could allow any gripper finger used in deployment, improving the utility of the vision-only agent.
+There is also the critical assumption of identical robot system morphology, which prevents learning across physically different robot platforms.
+This constraint could potentially be mitigated by exploring latent space pre-training approaches that leverage a larger visuo-tactile dataset, collected across a wide range of robot embodiments.

+Finally, the benefit of freezing the encoder together with the pre-training approach implies a way to pre-train an encoder on a large, diverse dataset and use this to inform downstream tactile manipulation tasks, with only vision used at execution.
 This kind of pretrained model at an appropriate scale could broadly improve general robot manipulation.